*This part covers September 2015 (the leadership coup) onwards.

 18th July, 2016 – It is revealed that Turnbull donated well over $2 million dollars to the election campaign.
 This was required as a result of a donation boycott by conservatives.

 It is interesting to note that Turnbull is willing to make large donations when he is leader, but not when others are leading the party.
 It is yet more evidence that he is not dedicated to the cause of the party.

 I’m a bit surprised PM didn’t promote @MichaelSukkarMP given that he pulled an Aston by-election in Deakin.
 Howard always rewarded that.

 — Samantha Maiden (@samanthamaiden) July 18, 2016

-Despite this, the size of his new cabinet reaches a record 23 members.
-In contrast, the United Kingdom has a population nearly three times larger than Australia, and doesn’t have any State governments, yet its cabinet has just 22 member , one less than Turnbull’s.
+Despite this, the size of his new cabinet reaches a record 23 members, making it the most bloated cabinet since the infamous Whitlam Labor government of the 1970s.
+In contrast, the United Kingdom has a population nearly three times larger than Australia, and doesn’t have any State governments, yet its cabinet has just 22 members, one less than Turnbull’s.